Andrija Pavlović

-Andrija Pavlović (Андрија Павловић, [ǎndrija pǎːʋloʋitɕ]; born 16 November 1993) is a Serbian professional footballer who plays as a forward for Serbian SuperLiga club Partizan.
+Andrija Pavlović (Андрија Павловић, [ǎndrija pǎːʋloʋitɕ]; born 16 November 1993) is a Serbian professional footballer who plays as a forward.

 Club career

 Rad

 Born in Belgrade, FR Yugoslavia Pavlović made his first football steps with Policajac.
 Later, he moved in Rad, where he was trained by Marko Nikolić.
 He made his senior debut in the last fixture of 2010–11 Serbian SuperLiga.
 Later, he was loaned to Palić and BASK where he has gained senior experience, before he was promoted to the first team.
 Pavlović scored his first senior goal for Rad in a match against Radnički Kragujevac, played on 14 September 2013.
-He was also the scorer in a cup match against Borac Čačak on 25 September the same year.
-After 10 years spent with Rad, he left the club in the winter break off-season 2013–14.
+He was also scored in a cup match against Borac Čačak on 25 September the same year.
+After 10 years spent with Rad, he left the club in the 2013–14 winter break.

 Čukarički

 Pavlović joined Čukarički at the beginning of 2014.
-After knee surgery and passing a recovery period, he made 4 appearances until the end of 2013–14 season.
+After recovering from a knee surgery, he made 4 appearances in the remainder of the 2013–14 season.
 In the 2014–15 season, he made 21 league and 4 cup appearances and scored 1 goal against Napredak Kruševac in the first SuperLiga fixture, played on 9 August 2014.
 During the season, he made 12 starts and usually played as a winger.
-After Nikola Stojiljković left the club, Pavlović became first-choice striker for the 2015–16 season, and signed a new four-year contract until summer 2019.
+After the departure of Nikola Stojiljković, Pavlović became first-choice striker for the 2015–16 season, and signed a new four-year contract until summer 2019.
 He opened the season scoring a hat-trick in the first fixture against Vojvodina.
 Later, he was a scorer in both matches against OFK Beograd and scored both goals in a 2–7 defeat to Red Star Belgrade in the first half of the season.
 He also scored 2 goals in a cup match against Mokra Gora.
 After scoring 10 goals in 5 matches in April 2016 he was nominated as player of the month.